Kefwmag/kefwmag.github.io/_posts/2016-04-21-assembly-transcript-13-04-16.md

 Wilko:

-“Good morning school, I would like to share with you something which I found unbelievable, after all the theme of this week is things we find unbelievable, when thinking about this assembly I thought of many things I found unbelievable, one thing I found was an email i recently received from a passenger on the 22 bus service.
+“Good morning school, I would like to share with you something which I found unbelievable, after all the theme of this week is things we find unbelievable, when thinking about this assembly I thought of many things I found unbelievable, one thing I found was an email I recently received from a passenger on the 22 bus service.
 While I read this email I was filled with pride, pride for the school and the students in it and of course, myself.
 I don’t have time to read the full email, but I have selected my favourite part.

 *“I have caught this bus all of my life, from when I was a small girl at the age of 12 going to town with my mum, now I am an old woman at the age of sixty.
 I have to say, out of all the schools getting the bus, you”* thats us, folks *“you are the fifth best school ever to have got this bus in the world”*